 On August 19, 2019, the Company, as borrower, entered into an agreement, or the NEGMA Agreement, with NEGMA, as lender, to issue bonds redeemable in cash and/or convertible into new and/or existing shares with attached warrants (ORNANE BSA), the execution of which proved to be conflicting.
 The Company terminated the NEGMA Agreement on April 6, 2020.
 Following the termination, NEGMA initiated summary proceedings before the Commercial Court of Paris (Tribunal de commerce de Paris) to obtain the legal escrow of 7,000,000 ordinary shares of the Company and payment of €910,000 as contractual penalties.
-Pursuant to an order dated May 7, 2020, the President of the Commercial Court of Paris partially granted NEGMA's claims and ordered the Company to (i) pay NEGMA an amount of €378 thousand as penalty and (ii) deliver €2,050,000 shares, or the May 7th Court Order.
+Pursuant to an order dated May 7, 2020, the President of the Commercial Court of Paris partially granted NEGMA's claims and ordered the Company to (i) pay NEGMA an amount of €378 thousand as penalty and (ii) deliver 2,050,000 shares, or the May 7th Court Order.
 The Company complied with the court's order on June 5, 2020.
 The Company appealed the May 7th Court Order before the Court of Appeals of Paris.
 By decision dated November 18, 2020, the Court of Appeals of Paris reversed the May 7th Court Order and ordered NEGMA to pay the costs of the trial and appeal proceedings.
-As a result, NEGMA is required to return 2.050,000 ordinary shares to us and pay us the amount of €378 thousand.
-NEGMA has not yet satisfied these obligations as of the date of this prospectus.
+As a result, NEGMA was ordered to return 2,050,000 ordinary shares to us and pay us the amount of €378 thousand.
+NEGMA has satisfied these obligations as of the date of this prospectus by paying €419 thousand (including penalty interest and legal cost) and delivering 2,050,000 ordinary shares to us on January 19, 2021.
 NEGMA has two months to appeal this decision.
 In addition, NEGMA initiated proceedings on the merits in order to obtain what had not been awarded by the May 7th Court Order.
-Further hearings on the merits are expected to occur in early 2021.
+Since the decision of the Court of Appeals of Paris dated November 18, 2020, NEGMA has modified its claims on the merits in order to obtain 7,000,000 shares.
+The next hearing in the proceedings on the merits is scheduled for February 8, 2021 for closing arguments.